Mmessiter/LockDownRadioControl/Docs/LDRC2 - Building The Radio.md

 Start by soldering on all the SMD components and the 100uF through hole electrolytic capacitor, which should be lying down unless its a very short one - because the INA219 will be above it.

-There are several breakout boards: the Teensy 4.1, the Pololu 2808, and so on.
+There are several breakout boards: the Teensy 4.1, the Pololu 2808, and the Tiny DS 1307 RTC.
 Solder male header pins to all of these, and female headers to the PCB.
-This will allow them easily to be removed and replaced should this ever be needed, or just removed for access and cleaning.
+(The ML01DP5 transceiver already has eight male header pins attached.)
+This will allow these easily to be removed and replaced should this ever be needed, or just removed for easy access and cleaning.
+Look at the image to check the corrent placement of male and female header pins.

-To be continued....
+At the bottom of the PCB are eight 3-pin servo-style connectors

 #